College Factual by our College Data Analytics Team

 Unbiased Factual Guarantee

-How Much CIA Fin Aid Could You Qualify For?
+What Kind of CIA Fin Aid Could You Get?

 Most students won’t pay the advertised price of a school.
 Instead, they will be provided with a financial aid plan that includes a mix of scholarships, grants, loans, and work-study.
 But some kinds of aid are more desirable than others, and some students will get more than others.

 Cleveland Institute of Art average financial aid offer for freshmen students is $24,348.00.
-100% of first-year students are awarded financial aid, primarily comprising grants and scholarships.
+About 100% of first year students receive financial aid, most of which is in the form of grants and scholarships.

 undefined